richardstartin/richardstartin.github.io/_posts/2020-02-07-sparse-bitmatrix-substring-search.md

 ```

-In the worst case we have 888 bytes:
+In the worst case (64 distinct bytes in the search term) we have 888 bytes:

 ```
     SparseBitMatrixSearcher@61230f6ad object externals: